bertoldia/gautomator/README.md

 folders recursively.

-A typical use case it to automatically compile your .tex files when you save them, or automatically rename, rotate and resize pigtures when you copy them from your digital camera to your Photos folder.
+A typical use case it to automatically compile your .tex files when you save them, or automatically rename, rotate and resize pictures when you copy them from your digital camera to your Photos folder.

 ## Details